yeepio/yeep/docs/methods/role.info.md

 ***

-## Requires auth
+## Auth logic

-Requestor must be authenticated and assigned with the `yeep.role.read` permission.
+Requestor must be authenticated and assigned with the `yeep.role.read` permission for the designated role's org scope.

 ## Parameters